-- Visa up to 30 days is free if you are from the SAARC countries.
+- A visa for up to 30 days is free if you are from the SAARC countries.

-- Valid identification certificate instead of visa is must if you are a citizen of India and is traveling to Nepal by air.
-The children under the age of 10 will not require any kinds of an identification certificate.
+- A valid identification certificate instead of a visa is a must if you are a citizen of India and are traveling to Nepal by air.
+The children under the age of 10 will not require any kind of identification certificate.